 - It’s been awhile since I pulled an all-nighter just to finish a book with being disrupted.

-From what I can gather this it the debut of Monique Orgeron.
-Lets just say she is off to a phenomenal start of a promising career.
+From what I can gather this is the debut of Monique Orgeron.
+Let’s just say she is off to a phenomenal start of a promising career.
 And I for one look forward to reading more of her work.

 The Princess Diaries; Fallon (thinking about her has my heart thumping), My goodness what a fantastic character.
 Very seldom do I fall for the women more than the Man.
 Sorry Gabriel, but she is the star of this show (for me anyways), she is strong, fierce and on a mission to be what Catherine molds her to become: a wife for her oldest son.
 Let’s just Fallon does the job asked of her.
 Going in with the intent to leave love out of the equation, to move up in the world and out of the slums she grew up in.
 You see, Catherine needs to control, she controls her life and the lives of those she loves.
 She finds Fallon and takes her time to mold her to the strong, fierce women in which I’ve come to love.
 Sort of like what the Grandmother does for Princess Mia (Anne Hathaway).

-Now don’t think ok.“So you gave me all these movies options I think I got the book figured out.”
-Trust me don’t, like the are hidden right there in there under you nose and you still don’t see them.
+Now don’t think ok.”So you gave me all these movies options I think I got the book figured out.”
+Trust me don’t like they are hidden right there in there under your nose and you still don’t see them.
 As I read I became more engrossed that I just kept reading.
 Even when I put it down to get sleep, it didn’t happen.
 I picked it right back up.
 I had to finish.
 I did not see the many turns this one took.
 And interestingly enough all the secrets, twists and turns made absolute logical sense.
 Sometimes authors add them in and you’re baffled as to why, but that doesn’t happen here.
-Monique Orgeron carefully crafted a well scripted plot to give just the right amount of information needed to string you along to wanting more.
-There are some pretty epic twist that come your way.
-I wish I could spill the beans, but after you read it you‘ll get why I can’t.
+Monique Orgeron carefully crafted a well-scripted plot to give just the right amount of information needed to string you along to wanting more.
+There is some pretty epic twist that comes your way.
+I wish I could spill the beans, but after you read it you’ll get why I can’t.

 Happily Ever After ✓